 You must always use a tripod in your food photography, here’s 5 reasons why

 Hang on JT!!
 Just a minute..
 Didn’t you write a post about how you should never use a tripod in food photography?
 Yep, I did.
 Here lies the paradox of creativity.
 Learn “the rules” then break’em.
 Not like I’m telling you this is all gospel and the rules, not one bit.
-You do whatever works for you and the photography you’re creating.
-Today it’s why you absolutely, on every given occasion, kind of, must use a tripod for your food photography.
+So today it’s why you absolutely, on every given occasion, kind of, must use a tripod for your food photography.

 Always use a tripod: One